In his preface to The Cambridge Encyclopedia of the English Language, David Crystal offers six good reasons for studying the English language.

 Some books about the English language are cleverly written--playful, humorous, and all too often littered with inaccuracies.
 At the other end of the shelf are the formal linguistic studies--heavily footnoted, agonizingly precise, and generally painful to read.

 And then there are David Crystal's books (over 100 of them at last count), which manage to be both scholarly and eminently readable.
 An honorary professor and part-time lecturer of linguistics at Bangor University in Wales, Crystal has been conducting research in language studies since the early 1960s.
-Throughout this Grammar & Composition website, you'll find references to several of his recent works, including English as a Global Language (2003), The Stories of English (2004), How Language Works (2005), and The Fight for English (2006).
+Throughout this Grammar & Composition website, you'll find references to several of his recent works, including English as a Global Language (2003), The Stories of English (2004), How Language Works (2005), The Fight for English (2006), and Spell It Out (2013).

-But Crystal's greatest achievement, and the one book about language that all students and linguaphiles should own, is The Cambridge Encyclopedia of the English Language (Cambridge University Press, 2003), described by a reviewer as "the most diverting, delightful, imaginative and altogether entertaining compilation ever assembled about spoken and written English."
-Here you'll learn about dactyls and dialects, flyting and rhyming, language change, language delay, language shift, and language loyalty.
+But Crystal's greatest achievement, and the one book about language that all students and linguaphiles should own, is The Cambridge Encyclopedia of the English Language (Cambridge University Press, 2003).
+One reviewer has described it as "the most diverting, delightful, imaginative and altogether entertaining compilation ever assembled about spoken and written English."
+In The Cambridge Encyclopedia you'll learn about dactyls and dialects, flyting and rhyming, language change, language delay, language shift, and language loyalty.
 Students agree that phonology, morphology, syntax, and semantics have never been this much fun.

 - Because it's fascinating